 I was very specific with who I wanted to counsel me, that’ll allow me to be free, better understand and actually listen to what I would say.
 I wanted a Black, Christian, family man.
 Three elements that I see in myself.
 Someone who will understand my upbringing, culture, life journey and future.

 I’m super grateful to my fellow mental health advocates, Dionne from Perfect Flaw and Hannah at Me, Mind Mind & I who shared their story and encouraged me to take the big step of going to therapy and a massive thank you to Frontline Therapist for providing me with a wide range of potential counsellors.
 If you’re Black or an ethnic minority I’d encourage you to contact Frontline for a free consultation and help to go forward.

 Maybe unlike many people, I was super excited to attend my first session with my therapist, Alex*.
 I knew that he wouldn’t be able to provide me with all the answers to my questions on day 1 but I knew it was an opportunity for me to:

 2) confirm and affirm my experiences and choices;

 3) direct my thoughts and actions for my life going forward; and

-4) even change my narrative.
+4) change my narrative.

 People say that you shouldn’t be dependent on your therapist and I agree.
-Your therapist should be someone who can help answers your questions (where they can), direct you in the right way and provide the needed tools so that you can help YOU help yourself.
+Your therapist should be someone who can help answer your questions (where they can), direct you in the right way and provide the needed tools so that you can help YOU help yourself.
 Even though I would love for Alex to be my new uncle, I have to appreciate the roles and responsibilities here.

 I can’t recommend therapy enough to EVERYONE!!!
 Whether you’re a mental health sufferer or not, single, married, peaceful or worried, every person has a story and experiences that has shaped their life and mind.
 It is good to get some clarity on your journey and see what you can do, change or create for a better life going forward.